hammy275/scrcpy_helper/README.md

 # scrcpy_helper

-A small program written in Python 3 to guide users through scrcpy
+A small program written in Python 3 to guide users through scrcpy (terminal only but GUI support is planned!)

 ## Requirements